 Forget the high-priced heel creams.
 While feet need moisture to heal and prevent further damage, most drugstore emollients will do.
 The trick is to remove the offending callouses so the moisture can reach the live skin underneath then keep the callouses at bay.
 A three-pronged approach that includes soaking, filing, and moisturizing can help you get the relief you need.

-- Start by soaking feet in a warm salt water bath for at least 20 minutes.
-Sea salt or Epsom salt contain nourishing minerals and can help soften callouses quicker.
-Add a few drops of essential oils, such as tea tree, peppermint or lavender to help clean and disinfect deep into the cracks.
+- Start by soaking your feet in a warm salt water bath for at least 20 minutes.
+Sea salt or Epsom salt contains nourishing minerals and can help soften callouses quicker.
+Add a few drops of essential oils, such as tea tree, peppermint, or lavender to help clean and disinfect deep into the cracks.
 Peppermint oil helps cool hot, tired feet while lavender works to heal skin irritations.
 Tea tree is a great antibacterial and anti-fungal agent.

 - Dry feet and file with a small to medium size foot file.
 The best ones look a bit like a cheese grater.
 These files catch the dead skin inside rather than allowing the debris to fly around the room or mound up on the floor.
 File off as much callous as you can but stop before you get to the pink skin.
 Warning: This may be extremely painful if your feet are cracked and bleeding.
 You may need to attempt this over several days or get someone to help you.
 Don't try to file callouses before you've soaked.